outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

   - this method is for when you have a theory about the limits of the solution, but you need to find the right structure within those solution limits, to decompose the problem

-#### I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match
+#### I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match on relevant metrics

     - get a problem, standardize & define it:
       problem: "funds cannot always be verified to exist with existing currencies"